“It is the LORD’s blessing that makes a person rich, and hard work adds nothing to it.”

 When a new week just started, it’s already Friday again.
 It’s good that the training proceeds, but it’s unbelivable how fast time passes.

-Christoph has already been able to complete a few exams and if all goes well, he can complete the exams for the first of three mechanic certificates at the end of November.
+Christoph has already been able to complete a few exams.
 It is essential that pilots in remote areas are able to maintain their own airplanes.
 Therefore, it is very important to gather as much experience as possible in order to be able to work independently and safely later on.

 Nevertheless, we are looking forward to the next steps after the training, even though most of our future is still uncertain.
-For us it is still a great challange that we have left everything behind and that we don’t really know what’s coming next.
-And meanwhile, our last belongings were sold at home and a return would mean a new beginning.
+For us it is still a great challange to be away from home, in the US and we don’t really know what’s coming next.
 But we know that God will take care of us and so it is a good and relieving feeling to be completely dependent on him.
 So far, he has provided for us.
 To experience God’s miracles, you have to create the opportunities and trust in Him.

 A few days ago we talked to our mission organisation about our next steps.
-An interesting opportunity would be to move to Guatemala City for 1 year, after we’ve completed the mechanic training.
+An interesting opportunity would be to be sent to Guatemala City for 1 year, after the mechanic training.
 There Christoph would work in a mission hangar and gain good experience.
 The there stationed Cessna 206 is the same aricraft model as used later in the bush.
 We could refresh our Spanish skills there and support to start a new project in northern Guatemala.
 Our Missionfield after that could be in Guatemala or Honduras.
-So if everything works out, we would be in Guatemala in one year already.
+Should everything work out, nothing would stand in the way of our mission in Guatemala.
 But there is still much to clarify and who knows, maybe in a few months everything will be different.
 The way is unclear but the goal is the same: help people in need and to give glory to God.

 Our preparation and later work are only carried by donations and own resources.
 We recently partnered with an Austrian missionary organisation “Hilfe die Ankommt/Help that Arrives”.
 This makes donations tax deductible(at the moment only in Austria, Germany and Switzerland).
 If you have it on your heart, we would be glad to receive your financial support to make our service possible.